brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

    Instances, so if one goes down, it will automatically deploy a new one.
 Once the new Instance is up, ECS will automatically deploy Docker containers onto it.
-4. Since user requests only go to the ELB, most of your down time is hidden from users, since the ELB will only route requests to a server that is up and running.
+4. Since user requests only go to the ELB, most of your downtime is hidden from users, since the ELB will only route requests to a server that is up and running.
 5. ECS can do automatic, zero-downtime deployments of new versions of your